alexboia/ABNET-PostStats/README.md

 ## Donate

 I put some of my free time into developing and maintaining this plugin.
-If helped you in your projects and you are happy with it, you can...
+If it helped you in your projects and you are happy with it, you can...

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Q5Q01KGLM)